SuperNEMO-DBD/cadfael-deployment/README.md

 with Git versions, though this can also be bootstrapped in future if required.
 Package lists below include any packages needed to bootstrap
 Ruby/Git.

-## Mac OS X (Mavericks and higher)
+## Mac OS X
+Support for OS X follows Homebrew itself, and this generally means the last three production versions.
+At the time of writing this means OS X 10.8 (Mountain Lion), 10.9 (Mavericks) and 10.10 (Yosemite).
-Only what homebrew itself requires - OS X plus Xcode.
+System requirements are only what homebrew itself requires - OS X plus Xcode.
 The latter may be installed through the [App Store](https://itunes.apple.com/us/app/xcode/id497799835?ls=1&mt=12), though `cadfael-installer` will offer to install it for you if it is not present when you run the installer script.